Pumpkins in the Sun watercolor painting

 Pumpkins in the Sun, 12 by 9 inch watercolor on paper, available $100 USD

 As the caption states, the original is 12 by 9 inches watercolor paper, and it is sealed with wax medium to protect it from humidity (and spills).
 You can purchase it through PayPal via Daily Paintworks here.
-Prints both smaller and larger are available through my Pixels page here, and apparel and accessories are at my RedBubble page here.
+Art prints both smaller and larger are available through my Pixels page here, and apparel and accessories are at my RedBubble page here.
+My sister insisted that I have a RedBubble account, and my mother seconded that.

 Sunrise at the Beach watercolor painting